SARImgGeodesy/SARImgGeodesy.github.io/_pages/People.md

 }</style>

 * **<a href="https://wuzhipeng.cn/">Zhipeng Wu</a>** (with Prof. Yu Wang, University of Chinese Academy of Sciences)
-  AI in time-series InSAR analysis
+  AI in phase unwrapping and filtering